support your local gym

 It tells the story of two rival gyms; Glogo Gym vs Average Joe’s.

-The high tech Globo Gym is full of cool-looking people and expensive machines, and across the road we have Average Joe’s which can’t compete in terms of riches but its customer experience is off the charts.
+The high tech Globo Gym is choc-full of cool-looking people and expensive machines, and it sits adjacent to the considerably more modest Average Joe’s,which makes up for it’s lack of financial power by pushing the customer experience through the roof.

 But here’s the weird thing…